Doctor of Nursing Practice Degree Program

 What is a DNP degree?

 A DNP degree, otherwise known as the Doctor of Nursing Practice, is designed to help prepare experts in the nursing field.
 If you want to expand your clinical practice into a high-level leadership position or become a clinical educator, this could be a great option for you.
 The DNP is a terminal degree, meaning you will have completed the highest level of nursing education.
-If you’re exploring how to become a DNP, we encourage you to speak with an admissions representative, who can walk you through the DNP program requirements and process.
+If you’re exploring how to become a DNP, we encourage you to speak with an enrollment representative, who can walk you through the DNP program requirements and process.

 How long is a DNP program?